 Learning How to See Innovatively

 Opportunities are often hidden in plain sight.
 The obvious is frequently missed because we ignore what’s right in front of our eyes.
-We could look at, but not see potential.
+We could look at, but not see the potential.
 To avoid sensory overload, the backdrop of reality is blurred and we pay selective attention to a fraction of our surroundings.
 As a result, out of sight becomes out of mind.

-Because innovation is born from existing elements – many of which are beyond our conscious periphery – a limited view could be problematic when you’re responsible for generating breakthrough ideas to grow your business, solving problems or designing creative solutions.
+Because innovation is born from existing elements – many of which are beyond our conscious periphery – a limited view could be problematic when you’re responsible for generating breakthrough ideas to grow your business, solving problems, or designing creative solutions.

-When you learn how to see innovatively, you increase your chances of experiencing more “EUREKA” moments and “A HA!” views of the world.
+When you learn how to see innovatively, you increase your chances of experiencing more “EUREKA” moments and “AHA!” views of the world.
 To find a steady flow of unique concepts, develop an innovator’s mindset by focusing with your eyes, seeing with your mind, and empathizing with others.
-In turn, you will begin to see things differently, and see different things.
+In turn, you will begin to see things differently and see different things.

 Seeing Differently and Seeing Different Things

 Our view of reality is personal and not universal.
 The way an event is internalized varies by the way an individual interprets, translates, and prescribes meaning to their encounter.
 This is why what seems obvious, self-evident, or common sense to us could also be considered misnomers and fallacies to others.
 The commonality of seeing along similar dimensions of time, space, and matter, however, is shared by all.

 Time affects our perceptions through a simultaneous combination of what we are presently experiencing at the moment, with knowledge stored in our short and long-term memories, and what we imagine about the future.